 - Carson would say "It's ____ today."
 The audience would reply in unison: "How ____ was it??", prompting Carson to do the punchline.

 - Art Fern had many phrases that he used in most every sketch: "Drive until you come to... the Fork in the Road!"; "Got no job?
 We don't care.
 Got a bad credit rating?
 We don't care.
 Got a prison record?
 We don't care.
 Don't expect to pay us?
 THAT'S when we care!"
+He would also repeatedly address the audience as "friends".

 - Clumsy Copyright Censorship: The reruns on Antenna TV omit any instance where "Tea For Two" is played by the band, replacing it with generic piano music.
 It's weird to see Johnny dance along to what's obviously a different song.